Keep Your Dog Safe At Halloween

 - Kids aren’t the only ones who like treats…your dog can sniff them out better than anyone.

 - Make sure your kids understand the dangers of letting their “stash” be discovered by their dog.
 Teach them that gum, chocolate and other sweets can be a real problem if their dog discovers them and decides to eat them.
-Give them a safe, high place where their treats can be stored safely.
-Make it a really high place, because some dogs can be very determined when it comes to sweet treats.
+Give them a safe, high place where their treats can be securely stored.
+Make it a really high place, maybe behind doors, because some dogs can be very determined when it comes to sweet treats.

 - Chocolate is dangerous, possibly lethal for your dog…the darker the chocolate, the more dangerous it is because it has a higher percentage of cocoa in it.
-Chocolate has a compound in it that acts like caffeine which can cause heart rythm problesm, even seizures in your dog.
+Chocolate has a compound in it that acts like caffeine which can cause heart rhythm problems, even seizures in your dog.

 - Like to dress Fido in a costume for Halloween?